Best Fall Getaways in New Jersey: Destinations

 Fall foliage.
 Need we say more?
 These neighboring towns in northwestern New Jersey are wooded, rural and absolutely gorgeous when the leaves begin to change colors.
 Hike the trails at High Point State Park to take in the sight of the monolithic monument rising above rolling hillsides awash in crimson and gold.
 At Wallkill River National Wildlife Refuge, go for a stroll to see the fall color, and be sure to keep your eyes out for flocks of birds.
 Then, kick back and relax with an outdoor tasting and overlook the vines at Ventimiglia Vineyard.

 Why You’ll Love It:

-As the weather gets cooler, the beach-seeking tourists depart, and flocks of birds arrive instead.
+As the weather gets cooler, the beach-seeking tourists depart and flocks of birds arrive instead.
 Bring a pair of binoculars to this rural town on the southernmost tip of the Jersey Shore and explore the wetlands at Cape May Point State Park—a well-known birding area, particularly during fall’s migration.
 While you’re here, hike the trails and take in views from the top of the Cape May Lighthouse.
-Nearby, revel in the bounty of harvest season in the onsite market at Beach Plum Farm, offering just-picked produced, freshly pressed juice and grab-and-go snacks.
-For more local flavor, take a vineyard tour at Willow Creek Farm & Winery, and enjoy wine tasting with a flight of your choice.
+Nearby, revel in the bounty of harvest season in the on-site market at Beach Plum Farm, offering just-picked produced, freshly pressed juice and local jam, honey and more.
+For more local flavor, take a vineyard tour at Willow Creek Farm & Winery, and enjoy a wine tasting with one of their wine educators.

-Next, find out where you should stay during your fall getaway with the next piece of this three-part article:
+Next, find out where you should stay during your fall getaway with the next feature in this three-part series:

-After you’ve booked your hotel, find out the best places to eat:
+After you’ve booked your hotel, find the best places to eat in your destination:

 Part 3: Where to Eat in New Jersey